EXPLAINER: How dangerous is the Fukushima nuke plant today?

 Since the disaster, contaminated cooling water has constantly escaped from the damaged primary containment vessels into the reactor building basements, where it mixes with groundwater that seeps in.
 The water is pumped up and treated.
 Part is recycled as cooling water, with the remainder stored in 1,000 huge tanks crowding the plant.

 Early in the crisis, highly contaminated water that leaked from damaged basements and maintenance ditches escaped into the ocean, but the main leakage points have been closed, TEPCO says.
-Tons of contaminated sandbags used to block the leaks early in the disaster remain in two basements.
+Tons of contaminated sandbags filled with a material used to reduce cesium in the highly radioactive water early in the disaster remain in two basements.

 Tiny amounts of radiation have continued leaking into the sea and elsewhere through underground passages, though the amount today is small and fish caught off the coast are safe to eat, scientists say.